Zzx121/explore/README.md

 ### db module
 * MySql
 Batch insert:
-Threre are three solotions:
+There are three solutions:
-1. Simple loop, not recommend, because there are too many round trips.
+1. A simple loop, not recommend, because there are too many round trips.
 2. Set ExecutorType.BATCH when openSession, not obvious improvement in my test.
-3. Generate big insert sql by Mybatis's <foreach>(need to devide into several sublist), compare pre two, there's signifcant improvement of execution time.
+3. Generate big insert sql by Mybatis's <foreach>(need to divide into several sublist), compare pre two, there's significant improvement of execution time.
 Approximately about 20~30 times less time consumption when total data amount is about 100k.
 For further improvement, reduce the single insert statement's fields and use default value instead as possible.

 * Redis
 Also about batch insert:
-There's two solutions:
+There are two solutions:
 1. Invoke the rightPushAll() method, in this way, passed list will be serialized into byte[][] as whole, than send to redis server one time.
 This is the fasted way to store big volume data into redis, about 0.5s for 100k, but you can't seperate objects, but you can only deserialize as whole.
-2. Invoke execute() method, for loop send each object in the list, store each object as json into list.
+2. Invoke execute() method, for the loop send each object in the list, store each object as json into list.
 For performance, enable pipeline to reduce round trip.
 That way, about 2~3s for 100k.

 * About transaction:
-Because I use redis for data temporary store, when the data is restored in MySql, data in redis is no longer useful.
-So I need to delete the data after restore, but in the meantime, there may be unsuccess, so there a transaction needed.
+Because I use redis for data temporary store, when the data has restored in MySql, data in redis is no longer useful.
+So I need to delete the data after restore, but in the meantime, there may be unsuccessful, so there a transaction needed.
 Because there's no roll back in redis's transaction, so I need to trigger deletion of the key after successfully restore data into MySql.